-directory The working directory of the server.
+- directory The working directory of the server.
 Any non-absolute pathnames in the configuration file will be taken as relative to this directory.
 The default location for most server output files (e.g. named.run) is this directory.
 If a directory is not specified, the working directory defaults to '.', the directory from which the server was started.
-The directory specified should be an absolute path.

-key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
+The directory specified should be an absolute path. - geoip-directory Specifies the directory containing GeoIP .dat database files for GeoIP initialization.
+By default, this option is unset and the GeoIP support will use libGeoIP's built-in directory.
+(For details, see Section 6.2.2 about the geoip ACL.) - key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
 (Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind. keys, rndc.key or session.key.)